 Can I drive home after surgery?

 No – and you will be unable to drive until you can freely move your arms without putting stress on your incisions, and you are no longer on pain medication, which is in about 10 days to two weeks.

 Why choose Dr. Brenner?

-When planning to undergo breast augmentation in Beverly Hills, you want beautiful results.
+When planning to undergo breast augmentation, you want beautiful results.
 The outcome of a breast augmentation will be based upon the skills and meticulous techniques of your surgeon.
-Dr. Brenner is an acclaimed, board-certified plastic surgeon who is often featured as an expert in the media, including Access Hollywood, Extra, Entertainment Tonight and others.
+Dr. Brenner is an acclaimed, board-certified plastic surgeon who is often featured as an expert in the media, including Access Hollywood, Extra, Entertainment Tonight, and others.

 Dr. Brenner excelled through his educational career, achieving a Bachelor of Science degree at the University of Wisconsin, then on to Loyola University in Chicago for his medical degree.
 He completed a five-year general surgery residency at Rush University and Cook County hospitals in Chicago, followed by a three-year residency in plastic and reconstructive surgery at the University of California.
 His education and experience are truly exceptional.
 He is board-certified as a general surgeon as well as certified in the specialty of plastic and reconstructive surgery.

 Breast augmentation is one of the most commonly performed cosmetic surgeries in the USA.
 Candidates breast augmentation fall into the following categories:

 - Breasts are uneven in size